percona/pxc_scheduler_handler/README.md

 logLevel = "debug"
 logTarget = "stdout" #stdout | file
 logFile = "/Users/marcotusa/work/temp/pscheduler.log"
-daemonize = true
+development = true
-daemonInterval = 2000
+devInterval = 2000
 performance = true
 OS = "na"
 ```

-- daemonize : [false] Will allow the script to run in a loop without the need to be call by ProxySQL scheduler
+- development : [false] Will allow the script to run in a loop without the need to be called by ProxySQL scheduler
-- daemonInterval : Define in ms the time for looping when in daemon mode
+- devInterval : Define in ms the time for looping when in development mode
-- loglevel : [info] options are: `[error,warning,info,debug]` Define the log level to be used.
+- loglevel : [error] options are: `[error,warning,info,debug]` Define the log level to be used.
 When using `debug` it will print additional information on the execution, and it can be very verbose.
 - logTarget : [stdout] Can be either a file or stdout
-- logFile : In case file for loging define the target
+- logFile : In case file for logging define the target
 - OS : for future use
 -  lockfiletimeout  Time ins seconds after which the file lock is considered expired [local instance lock]
 -  lockclustertimeout Time in seconds after which the cluster lock is considered expired